19 indicted in mass crackdown on anti-Arab soccer fan club 'La Familia'

-A Justice Ministry spokeswoman said the investigation was ongoing and that more indictments might follow the 19 already issued by the Tel Aviv District Attorney’s Office.
+A spokeswoman for the Justice Ministry indicated that the investigation was ongoing and more indictments might follow the 19 indictments already issued by the Tel Aviv District Attorney's Office.

 By YONAH JEREMY BOB, ELIYAHU KAMISHERPublished: AUGUST 7, 2016 14:48 Updated: AUGUST 8, 2016 00:51Advertisement